-We expect that our board of directors will adopt and our stockholders will approve prior to the closing of this offering our 2020 Employee Stock Purchase Plan, or ESPP.
-The ESPP will become effective immediately upon the execution of the underwriting agreement for this offering.
+Our board of directors has adopted and our stockholders have approved our 2020 Employee Stock Purchase Plan, or ESPP, to become effective immediately upon the execution of the underwriting agreement for this offering.
 The purpose of the ESPP is to secure the services of new employees, to retain the services of existing employees and to provide incentives for such individuals to exert maximum efforts toward our success.
 The ESPP is intended to qualify as an "employee stock purchase plan" within the meaning of Section 423 of the Code.

 Share Reserve.
 Following this offering, the ESPP will authorize the issuance of shares of our common stock pursuant to purchase rights granted to our employees or to employees of any of our designated affiliates.
-The 2020 ESPP will initially provide participating employees with the opportunity to purchase up to an aggregate of shares of our common stock.
-The number of shares of our common stock reserved for issuance will automatically increase on January 1 of each calendar year, from January 1, 2021 through January 1, 2030, by the lesser of (i) % of the total number of shares of our common stock outstanding on December 31 of the preceding calendar year, and (ii) shares; provided, that prior to the date of any such increase, our board of directors may determine that such increase will be less than the amount set forth in clauses (i) and (ii).
+The 2020 ESPP will initially provide participating employees with the opportunity to purchase up to an aggregate of 362,000 shares of our common stock.
+The number of shares of our common stock reserved for issuance will automatically increase on January 1 of each calendar year, from January 1, 2021 through January 1, 2030, by the lesser of (i) 1% of the total number of shares of our common stock outstanding on December 31 of the preceding calendar year, and (ii) 724,000 shares; provided, that prior to the date of any such increase, our board of directors may determine that such increase will be less than the amount set forth in clauses (i) and (ii).
 If purchase rights granted under the ESPP terminate without having been exercised, the shares of our common stock not purchased under such purchase rights will again become available for issuance under the ESPP.